unclehowell/datro/static/library/consortium_finance/funding_salesfvr/latest/source/annex-list.rst

 Quotes
 --------

-This table contains the download links for the Quotes which follow:
+This table contains the download links for the Quotes:

 .. csv-table:: Quote Download Links
    :file: _static/quotes.csv